Pixpipe/quickvoxelcore/readme.md

 ```
 In general, events are most likely to be defined from the main scope or from where you also have access to the `RenderEngine` instance.

+VolumeCollection has plenty of methods, get the full description [here](http://www.pixpipe.io/quickvoxelcore/doc/#volumecollection).
+You may also want to check the documentation of the Volume class [here](http://www.pixpipe.io/quickvoxelcore/doc/#volume).

 ## Interlude: the RenderEngine
 The `RenderEngine` instance is in charge of displaying the volume from the collection, once they are loaded.
 It also comes with all the features to rotates/translates the three orthogonal planes (referred as `_planeSystem` in the source), apply a colormaps, change brightness/contrast and deal with blending.